smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 5.4.2.
 Receiving an UP packet with flag "Resent-Packet"
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The LSP is sent to the underlying protocol.
-Timer is set to RSP.
+TODO: pls check additionally (old version: "The LSP is sent to the underlying protocol.
+Timer is set to RSP."; reason to change: in wait-remote SAGDP can only get a new packet as then it will transit to wait-local state)!!!!

+TODO: when checked, merge with 5.4.4.

+If this events happens in wait-remote state, consistency of data processing is broken.
+If implemented on Master, an error must be reported to the higher level protocol, and SAGDP transits to "idle" state.
+If implemented on Slave, system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.

 5.4.3.
 Timer
 ''''''''''''